zerohd4869/zerohd4869.github.io/_pages/about.md

 - *Aug 2021 - Aug 2022*, Ping An Life Insurance, Algorithm Researcher

 # 💬 Invited Talks
-- *Sep 2023*, Presenting a talk on Supervised Adversarial Contrastive Learning at AI TIME with an audience of 1K+.
+- *Sep 2023*, Presenting a talk on Supervised Adversarial Contrastive Learning at AI TIME with an audience of 5K+.

 # 📝 Academic Services
 - Area Chair of NAACL 2024
-- Journal Reviewer of Engineering Applications of Artificial Intelligence (EAAI)
+- Journal Reviewer of EAAI, TCSVT
 - Program Committee of ACL, EMNLP, ACM MM, etc.